Top 10 Coolest Facts About Octopuses

 2 Octopuses can change color

-One surprisingly unknown thing about octopuses that is truly fascinating is that, much like chameleons and some frogs, Octopuses can change the pigmentation of their skin to any color they like.
-The science behind this involves a key type of organelles called chromatophores.
-Underneath the skin of an octopus, there are tons of this cell-sized organ that can do an interesting contracting process that controls how much light is let out to the skin, completely changing the hue.
-As there are so many of these chromatophores, octopuses can change different ones to different colors, allowing for extremely realistic camouflage.
-Another great thing about this process is that it allows octopuses are be extremely quick with changing color, as they can do so in a tenth of a second, while other animals like chameleons can take over a minute to fully change.
+Underneath the skin of an octopus, there are tons of these cell-sized organelles that control how much light is reflected, completely changing the hue.
+As there are many chromatophores, octopuses can change different ones to different colors, allowing for extremely realistic camouflage.
+Another great aspect of this process is that octopuses can change color extremely quickly, in as little as a tenth of a second, while other animals like chameleons can take over a minute to fully change.

 3 Octopuses have three hearts